manuelgloeckler/manuelgloeckler.github.io/_posts/2022-06-01-mutlivariate_robustness_measures.md

 $$
 [/proof]

 ### Applications

-That is nice and can help us to restrict the Lipschitz constant, e.g., for neural networks.
-A neural network can typically be written in a "layer-wise" composition of linear maps and nonlinear activation functions, i.e., for a single layer ReLU $g(x) = \max(x, 0)$ neural network
+This notion of local Lipschitzness is valuable for various applications, such as constraining the Lipschitz constant in neural networks.
+A neural network can often be expressed as a composition of linear maps and nonlinear activation functions in a "layer-wise" manner.
+For a single-layer ReLU network, the chain rule reveals the Jacobian's form:

 $$ f(x) = g_1(W_1x + b)$$

-By the chain rule, the Jacobian takes the following form
+The Jacobian for this network can be expressed as:

-$$ J_f(x) = J_{g}(h_1)W_1  \text{ with } h_1 = Wx + b $$
+$$ J_f(x) = J_{g}(h_1)W_1, \text{ where } h_1 = Wx + b $$

-where $J_{g}$ takes the form of a diagonal matrix which is either zero or one.
+Here, $J_{g}$ denotes the Jacobian of the ReLU nonlinearity.
+It takes on the form of a diagonal matrix that consists of zeros and ones, depending of the input to it is positive or negative.

-Given some convex set $x$, we can thus compute the local Lipschitz constant by solving the following optimization problem
+To compute the local Lipschitz constant for a given convex set $S$, we can solve the following optimization problem:

 $$ L = \sup_{x \in S} \mid \mid  J_f(x)\mid \mid  $$

-This is generally hard because, as we saw, the Jacobian does depend on the hidden activations, hence would require some constrained numerical optimization.

-Yet we can find more easily an upper bound by using the submultiplicative property of the operator norm.
+Solving this optimization problem can be challenging, as the Jacobian depends on the hidden activations, necessitating constrained numerical optimization techniques.
+Yet, we can find an upper bound more easily by leveraging the submultiplicative property of the operator norm:

 $$ L = \sup_{x \in S} \mid \mid  J_f(x)\mid \mid  = \sup_{x \in S} \mid \mid  J_{ReLU}(h(x))W\mid \mid  \leq  \sup_{x \in S} \mid \mid  J_{ReLU}(h(x))\mid \mid  \cdot \mid \mid W\mid \mid  \leq \mid \mid W\mid \mid  $$

-Hence we can upper bound the neural net Lipschitz constant by constraining the operator norm on the weights.
-This is the foundation of how Lipschitz-Networks are constructed or why spectral normalization works (it bounds the L2 operator norm).
+This upper bound on the Lipschitz constant can be for example be enforced by constraining the operator norm of the network weights.
+For instance, we can normalize the spectral norm, which is the largest singular value of the weight matrix.
+This is a common technique for ensuring robustness in neural networks.
+But recall that this implicitly assumes that the right measure of distance within the input and output space is the Euclidean norm.
 ## Probabilistic interpretation

 As one can guess, the above statements can be interpreted as "worst-case" guarantees.
 This simply follows by definition of operator norms: It equals the worst-case absolute slope in any possible direction.
 Yet, sometimes we may be interested in average-case guarantees.